Determining White Noise Forcing From Eulerian Observations in the Navier Stokes Equation: Bayesian Inverse Problems With Model Error

 \section{Bayesian Inverse Problems With Model Error}

 In this section we formulate the inverse problem of determining the forcing to equation \eqref{eq:u} from knowledge of the velocity field; more specifically we formulate the Bayesian inverse problem of determining the driving Brownian motion $W$ from noisy pointwise observations of the velocity field.
+Here we consider the initial condition to be fixed and hence denote the solution of \eqref{eq:u} by $u(t;W)$; extension to the inverse problem for the pair $(u_0,W)$ is given in the following section.

 We set-up the likelihood in subsection \ref{ssec:like}.
 Then, in subsection \ref{ssec:prior}, we describe the prior on the forcing which is a Gaussian white-in-time process with spatial correlations, and hence a spatially correlated Brownian motion prior on $W$.
-This leads, in subsection \ref{ssec:post}, to a well-defined posterior distribution, absolutely continuous with respect to the prior, and Lipschitz in the Hellinger metric with respect to the data.
+This leads, in subsection \ref{ssec:post}, to a well-defined posterior distribution, absolutely continuous with respect to the prior, and Lipschitz in the Hellinger metric with respect to the data. {To prove these results we employ the framework for Bayesian inverse problems developed in Cotter et al. \cite{CDRS} and Stuart \cite{stuart2010inverse}.
+In particular, Corollary 2.1 of \cite{CDRS} and Theorem 6.31 of \cite{stuart2010inverse} show that, in order to demonstrate the absolute continuity of the posterior measure with respect to the prior, it suffices to show that the mapping $\cG$ in \eqref{eq:delta} is continuous with respect to the topology of $\IX$ and to choose a prior with full mass on $\IX$.
+Furthermore we then employ the proofs of Theorem 2.5 of \cite{CDRS} and Theorem 4.2 of \cite{stuart2010inverse} to show the well-posedness of the posterior measure; indeed we show that the posterior is Lipschitz with respect to data, in the Hellinger metric.}